12 Causal Modeling

 Figure 12.3: Covid Vaccinations and Deaths in the US

-Reasoning about causality is a very old topic, philosophically dating back millennia, and more formally hundreds of years.
-Random assignment is a relatively new idea, say 150 years old, but was posited even before Wright, Fisher, and Neyman and the 20th century rise of statistics.
+While we all have a natural intuition about causality, it can actually be a fairly elusive notion to grasp.
+Causality is a very old topic, philosophically dating back millennia, and more formally hundreds of years.
+Random assignment is a relatively new idea, say 150 years old, and was posited even before Wright, Fisher, and Neyman, and the 20th century rise of statistics.
 But with stats and random assignment we had a way to start using models to help us reason about causal relationships.
-Pearl and others came along to provide a perspective from computer science, and things have been progressing along.
-We were actually using programming approaches to do causal inference back in the 1970s even!
-Economists got into the game too (e.g., Heckman), and eventually most scientific academic disciplines were well acquainted with causal inference in some fashion.
+Pearl and others came along to provide an algorithmic perspective from computer science, and economists like Heckman also got into the game too.
+We were even using programming approaches to do causal inference back in the 1970s!
+Eventually most scientific academic disciplines were well acquainted with causal inference in some fashion, and things have been progressing along for some time.

-As an example, let’s consider a simple linear model with a confounder.
-We’ll generate some synthetic data with a confounder, and fit two models, one with the confounder and one without.
-We’ll compare the coefficients of the feature of interest, x, in both models.
+The following demonstrates a common assumption that is regularly guarded against in causal modeling - confounding.
+The confounder U, is a variable that affects both treatment X and target Y. We’ll generate some synthetic data with a confounder, and fit two models, one with the confounder and one without.
+We’ll compare the coefficients of the feature of interest in both models.

 import pandas as pd